DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-11-20-managing-and-communicating-rollover-2023.md

 All courses in this recruitment cycle will be rolled over to the new cycle ready to be updated and published.

-In July, you’ll see a new page titled ‘Recruitment cycles' with a link, '2023 to 2024’.
+In July, you’ll see a new page titled ‘Recruitment cycles’ with a link, ‘2023 to 2024’.
 You can then:

 - add new courses
 - update rolled over courses